 Shaker Style boxes and other wooden-ware made utilizing hardwoods salvaged from around Centre County, Pennsylvania.
 Each piece is handmade by local woodworker, Steve Strouse, and comes with a card telling the story of the tree in which the item was made from.

 “It is a great privilege to work with historic trees from around Central Pennsylvania and to create pieces that I hope people with ties to the area can really appreciate.”

-Shaker Boxes by Steve Strouse I look forward to sharing the idea of combining our beautiful hardwoods from Central Pennsylvania with the simple elegance of the Shaker-style box.
+I look forward to sharing the idea of combining beautiful hardwoods from Central Pennsylvania with the simple elegance of the Shaker-style box.
 Most pieces are made to measured drawings of actual Shaker boxes, while others are variations using the same oval bands to form useful carriers and trays.
-Most of the boxes are made with wood salvaged from storm-damaged trees or through local tree care services.
-Each piece sold comes with a card including care instructions and also brief information on the tree that it was made from.
-I am trying to include more of the woods I am working with and the history of the specific trees.
-Overall, it is my greatest privilege to get to work with pieces that are part of our local history and I hope you enjoy the information about the trees.
+Most of the boxes are made with wood salvaged from trees damaged by storm or disease.

 Included with each piece is a card sharing the story behind the tree as well as care instructions for that particular piece.
 Over the years, I have enjoyed the history behind each tree and look forward to sharing this with you.

 You can find select pieces at the follow locations

 In 2015, I began working with the Fairgrounds to salvage the trees that were being taken down due to disease.
 Initially, pieces were sold at the Emporium, and in 2018 I began displaying the items in Building 31, along the midway.
 For the most up to date information on...